apiaryio/dredd/docs/how-it-works.md

 #### API Blueprint

-While [API Blueprint][] allows specifying multiple requests and responses in any combination (see specification for the [action section][]), Dredd currently supports just separated HTTP transaction pairs like this:
+While [API Blueprint][] allows specifying multiple requests and responses in any combination (see specification for the [action section][action-section]), Dredd currently supports just separated HTTP transaction pairs like this:

 ```
 + Request